biati-digital/alfred-calculate-anything/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 If you have a problem with the workflow please answer the following questions.
+Please note that the workflow is only compatible with Alfred 5.

 **Are you using the latest version of the workflow?**
 Before creating an issue make sure you are using the latest version, you can find the latest version in the [releases page](https://github.com/biati-digital/alfred-calculate-anything/releases)

+**Have you installed the workflow dependencies?** if dependencies are not automatically installed by Alfred you can install them directly from Alfred following this steps https://www.alfredapp.com/help/kb/dependencies/ or manually install PHP with brew `brew install php`

 **Describe the bug**
 A clear and concise description of what the bug is.